-- Arthritis — While arthritis refers to a range of diagnoses, osteoarthritis is the form that typically affects the shoulder.
+- Arthritis — While arthritis refers to a range of diagnoses, the shoulder most commonly suffers from osteoarthritis.
 Osteoarthritis is the degeneration of joint cartilage and the underlying bones.
-It can be the result of old age, persistent injuries, and overuse.
-Arthritis cannot be cured, but effective pain management can be found with Weingarten, MO physical and occupational therapists.
+Common causes include old age, persistent trauma, and overuse.
+There is no cure for arthritis, but you can find effective pain management techniques with Weingarten, MO physical and occupational therapists.

 Treating Your Shoulder Pain in Weingarten, MO

 Your personalized and proven physical therapy treatment plan may include:

 - Instrument-assisted soft tissue mobilization to identify degenerative tissue, break down scar tissue, and treat the affected area

 - Pre- and post-surgical rehabilitation, coordinated together with your doctor, if you need surgery to relieve your shoulder pain

 - Kinesio Taping® to provide support for your shoulder and allow you to participate in physical activity or go back to work while you are still recovering

 - Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity results